 My Experience

 I’ve received many of these over the years, and became intrigued.
 I was curious if there was a scam or a danger, or what Amazon might do about this scheme, if anything.
 So when I received a fresh “offer” card with my order, I went through with it.
-I followed the steps, left a review on the Amazon product page, sent proof to the seller’s stated email address.
-And they quickly sent me the promised Amazon Gift Card.
+I followed the instructions exactly, and quickly received an email of the promised Amazon Gift Card.

 I was still dubious, but I clicked through on the gift card link and redeemed the code.
 It was real.
-I had the promised amount added to my Amazon account, for future spending.
+The promised amount had been added to my Amazon balance.
 Case closed, right?

-But my intent was not to grab some money for a dishonest review.
-I just wanted to prove the process, and I had done so.
-Next, I got Amazon support on chat and came clean about everything.
+But I am no schill and this was not about the money.
+I wanted to prove the process, and I had done so.
+Next, I chatted with Amazon Support and divulged everything.
 I provided every last detail about what I’d done, and asked them to take back the gift card amount, as I hadn’t come by it honestly.
 With everything documented and saved in PDFs and JPGs, my finger was poised over an email send button, and all I needed to know was the correct address at Amazon to send it to.

 Amazon didn’t care.
 Their support told me that wasn’t necessary, and that I could keep the gift card money.
 I spluttered (if you can do such in a chat window) that surely they wanted some kind of details, so that they could stop or discourage this sort of thing.
 And I also asked: “What should I do about the review I left?
 Should I remove it, or leave there for Amazon to track?”